hyp3rd/hypercache/README.md

         return
     }

-    // Add an item to the cache with a key "key" and a value "value" that expires in 1 hour err = cache.Set("key", "value", time.Hour)
+    // Add an item to the cache with a key "key" and a value "value" that expires in 5 seconds err = cache.Set("key", "value", 5*time.Second)
     if err != nil {
         fmt.Println(err)
         return